chordify/redis-schema/README.md

 a set of related things for a certain visitor, which you want to read as a whole and expire as a whole, it makes sense to put them in a hash.

-If your items are rather separate and you want to expire them separately, you have to put them in separate keys.
+If your items are rather separate, you want to expire them separately, or you want to store structures like hashes inside, you have to put them in separate keys.
-Fields like `date` should probably go in the (possibly composite) key because they will likely affect the required expiration time.
+Fields like `date` should probably generally go in the (possibly composite) key because they will likely affect the required expiration time.

 ### Records